cwyse/wysechoice-wiki/home/network_services.md

 1. Set pihole password
     `podman exec -it pihole pihole -a -p YOURNEWPASSHERE`
+1. Create docker.io_password.txt in the /mnt/data/scripts directory.
+It should contain a single line with the password for the user account used in the docker login command in upd_unbound.sh
 1. Copy the following script into /mnt/data/scripts/upd_unbound.sh and execute it to create the `unbound` container.

 ```